Cosmogenic photon and neutrino fluxes in the Auger era: Conclusion and Outlook

 \acknowledgments

 We thank Mauricio Bustamante, Kohta Murase, and Michael Unger for useful discussions.
 We also thank the Armando di Matteo and the Pierre Auger Collaboration for providing the systematic uncertainties used in the fit.
+We greatly appreciate the detailed feedback and cross checks performed by Jonas Heinze.
+We would also like to thank the anonymous referee for carefully checking our results and for the comments that helped us improve this manuscript.

 RAB is supported by grant \#2017/12828-4, São Paulo Research Foundation (FAPESP).
 The work of RMdA and BL were partially supported by the Conselho Nacional de Desenvolvimento Cientifico e Tecnológico (CNPq) and by the Fundação Carlos Chagas Filho de Amparo à Pesquisa do Estado do Rio de Janeiro (FAPERJ).
 KK is supported by the APACHE grant (ANR-16-CE31-0001) of the French Agence Nationale de la Recherche.